This is a guide covering inbound and content marketing tips.

 You can create a short little infographic or create the visual yourself that lists out all the tips and put it on Pinterest linking to your blog.

-You could create an entertaining TikTok video where you list out some tips and then tell the audience they can check out the full blog on your site.
+You could create an entertaining TikTok video or Youtube video using video marketing where you list out some tips and then tell the audience they can check out the full blog on your site.

 You already did the hard part of writing the guide and getting your thoughts onto paper, now it’s just converting that into the different mediums and formats that each social channel resonates with.

 20. Hone your writing skills

 The 20th tip is to hone your writing skills and photography content writing.

 In order to engage in content marketing, then content needs to be created.